LostHopes/Flask-labs/README.md

 - [x] Add content to the contact, about, home pages
 - [ ] Add tests to the api using pytest
 - [ ] Modify footer information
-- [ ] Add poetry as a package manager
+- [x] Add poetry as a package manager
+- [ ] strip away unnecessary features